mrmanc/spectro/README.md

 Tue Nov 11 10:14:59.199 duration=72.7
 ```

-## Building
+## Installing

-If you wish to use the commands, you will need to have Go set up.
+If you wish to use the commands, you will need to have [Go](http://golang.org/) set up.
 Once you have [installed Go](https://golang.org/doc/install) you can get the commands by running:

 ```
 go get github.com/mrmanc/spector/normal